-The expenses for the Office of the Public Administrator in the 2018 Proposed Budget are \$598,668, a 5.9% increase from the 2017 Projection.
-Expenses include Salaries, Wages & Fees of \$588,014, a 6.0% increase from the 2017 Projection.
-The increase is primarily due to the full year impact of of two part-time employees that will compensate for the loss of outside funding provided by the Surrogate's Court Procedure Act 1207.
+The expenses for the Office of the Public Administrator in the 2018 NIFA Conformed Budget are \$557,886, a 1.3% decrease from the 2017 Projection.
+Expenses include Salaries, Wages & Fees of \$547,828, a 1.2% decrease from the 2017 Projection.
+This is due to the allocation of the VSIP savings to each department and the Legislative technical adjustments partially offset by the addition of two part-time employees that will compensate for the loss of outside funding provided by the Surrogate's Court Procedure Act 1207.
 The Administration in consultation with NIFA has initiated a Voluntary Separation Incentive Program (VSIP) for the Civil Service Employees Association (CSEA) labor union.
 As part of the VSIP, the Administration has agreed to a fifty percent backfill.
-Employees who elect to separate from service must do so on or before September 15, 2017.
-The 2018 salary appropriation includes the impact of current labor agreements but the impact of the projected salary savings from the VSIP, if any, is included as an aggregate in the Office of Management and Budget and not within individual departments.
-During the budget adoption process the Administration will recommend technical adjustments to reflect the savings in the individual departments.
+Employees who elected to separate from service had to do so on or before September 15, 2017.

-Other Than Personal Services (OTPS) expense is \$10,654, relatively flat with prior year spending.
+Other Than Personal Services (OTPS) expense is \$10,058, a 5.1% decrease due to Legislative and NIFA adjustments.

-Revenues for the Office of the Public Administrator in the 2018 Proposed Budget are \$250,000, a decrease of \$216,141, or 46.4%, primarily due to the settlement of a large estate in 2017.
+Revenues for the Office of the Public Administrator in the 2018 NIFA Conformed Budget are \$250,000, a decrease of \$216,141, or 46.4%, primarily due to the non-recurring settlement of a large estate in 2017.
 These revenues are predicated upon court approved estate closures and are therefore unpredictable.
-The 2018 Proposed Budget is flat with the 2017 Adopted Budget.
+The 2018 NIFA Conformed Budget is flat with the 2017 NIFA Conformed Budget.